-The bill CS/HB 905 amends the Florida Health Choices Program, renaming it the "Florida Employee Health Choices Program" and revising its legislative intent and definitions to improve access to affordable health insurance for employers and employees.
-It facilitates the sale and purchase of individual health insurance plans through individual coverage health reimbursement arrangements while streamlining the marketplace by removing various provisions related to health care service providers and vendor procedures.
-The bill establishes the Florida Employee Health Choices, Inc., a new corporation governed by an eight-member board of directors, which will oversee the program's operations and ensure it becomes self-sustaining by January 1, 2028.
+The bill CS/HB 905 amends the Florida Health Choices Program, renaming it the "Florida Employee Health Choices Program" and revising its legislative intent and definitions to enhance access to affordable health insurance for employers and employees.
+It facilitates the sale and purchase of individual health insurance plans through individual coverage health reimbursement arrangements while streamlining the program's focus on individual health insurance plans.
+The bill removes various provisions related to health care service providers and vendors, and it requires the Department of Management Services to support the formation of Florida Employee Health Choices, Inc., which will be governed by an eight-member board of directors.
+This new corporation is tasked with administering the health program and ensuring it is self-sustaining by January 1, 2028.

 Statutes affected: H 905 Filed: 408.910, 409.821, 409.9122, 409.977